-- IP id: Identifier of the InterPro entry.
-Click on it to access the full description of the InterPro entry. - Method: Method used to obtain the result.
-It corresponds to one of the member database methods of InterPro. - Method id: Identifier of the method entry that generated the result.
-Click on it to access the full description of the method entry. - Method Name: Name of the method entry. - Begin: Beginning of the match on the query sequence. - End: End of the match on the query sequence. - maxLrap: Alignment coverage on the query sequence.
-See BLAST results. - Eval/Score: E-value or score of the match (if applicable). - IP name: Name of the InterPro entry. - IP type: Type of the InterPro entry. - IP description: Description of the InterPro entry. - Gene Ontology: Gene Ontology terms associated with the InterPro entry.
+- IP id: Identifier of the InterPro family.
+Click on it to access to the full description of the InterPro entry. - Method: Method used in obtaining the result.
+It corresponds to one of the member databases. - Method id: Identifier of the member database family that generated the result.
+Click on it to access to the full description of the family. - Method description: Generic name associated with the InterPro family description - Begin: Begin of the match on the sequence - End: End of the match on the sequence - Eval: E value - IP description: Description of the InterPro family - IP GO: Gene Ontology terms associated with the InterPro family